andrew/ultimate-awesome/README.md

 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs.
 - [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
-- [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 - [computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!.